Symbols of the Occult on the Mormon Temple and Their Meanings

 Figure 17 – Hand Clasp on Salt Lake Temple

 “…a pair of clasped hands, which represent the hand of fellowship and the unity of the Saints.
 But the clasped hands seem to have additional meanings, for surrounding the hands is an oval with rays emanating outward.
 The usual meaning of an aureole of light is divine sanctification or divine presence.”
-Page 48
+BYU Studies, Exterior Symbolism of the Salt Lake Temple, p 45

 The secret handshakes in the Mormon Church are nothing more than their own rendition of the Masonic handshakes.
 They are exactly the same and performed in a ceremonial ritual in the endowment ceremony that makes the adherent believe they can’t be saved without knowing the secret.
 It’s ungodly behavior.